 - A. Required Legal Notice.
-After an application has been certified complete as required by Section 17-5, the applicable review or decision-making body shall fix a reasonable time for the required hearing of the application or appeal.
+After an application has been certified complete as required by Section 17-4, the applicable review or decision-making body shall fix a reasonable time for the required hearing of the application or appeal.
 Notice of the time and place of a legislative or administrative hearing shall be given in accordance with the laws of the State of Illinois. - 1.
 The Zoning Administrator or designee shall publish notice of the hearing in a newspaper of general circulation in the City of Bloomington. - 2.
 Notice shall also be sent by first class mail or personal delivery to the property owner as shown on the records of the Local Tax Assessor's Office of record of all parcels, lying in whole or in part within five hundred (500) feet, inclusive of public right-of-way, of the property lines of the property for which the action is requested. - 3.
 The notice shall be given at least fifteen (15) days, but not more than thirty (30) days before the date the application will be considered for approval. - 4.
 If the name of the occupant is not known, the term "occupant" may be used in making notification under this subsection.
 The notice shall include all of the following: - (a) The name and address of the applicant and property owner; - (b) The common address or location of the subject property; - (c) A description of the nature and purpose of the requested action; - (d) The location, date and time of the public hearing or meeting; and - (e) The office address and telephone number of the city office where information concerning the application may be obtained. - B. Courtesy Notice.
-In addition to any required legal notice as provided herein, courtesy notice may be given at the direction of the Director of Community Development in the manner described herein.
+In addition to any required legal notice as provided herein, courtesy notice may be given at the direction of the Director of Community Development by posting the property affected with a sign indicating that zoning action affecting the property is pending and that additional information may be obtained from the Director of Community

+Development.
 Distribution of courtesy notice shall not constitute a precedent for future notice on the subject application or on any future application.